EDI in Healthcare: Privacy with Less Paperwork

 The most common EDI software systems include:

-- Hospital Information System (HIS): This all-encompassing solution helps hospitals and clinics to administer different aspects of their daily activities, including patient data, medication plans, internal inventory, medical appointments, billing data, and other data related to daily operations.
+- Hospital Information System (HIS): This all-encompassing solution helps hospitals and clinics to administer different aspects of their daily activities, including patient data, medication plans, internal inventory, medical appointments, medical billing data, and other data related to daily operations.
 HIS systems are powerful enough to handle different types of incoming and outbound EDI requests and documents, seamlessly integrating them into the hospital’s daily workflow.

 - Patient portals: Mobile and web-based EDI-supporting systems enable patients to access their medical records, including diagnosis, treatment, online prescription data, billing for healthcare services, remote notifications, and other relevant information.